dibyo1998/revature1pjct/README.md

 The admin can do all the modifications to the tables, except the user table.
 The admin can delete and update only the car_details's records.
 All the deletion and updation will be done automitacally as per the admin's actions.

+Main file:
+Carserv.java

+Rest 2 files of the 2 modules Admin and User are Admin.java and User.java respectively.

 Junit testing file:
 Carservicetest.java

-Main file:
-Carserv.java

-Rest 2 files of the 2 modules are Admin.java and User.java.